walterhiggins/WMPJS/book-outline.md

     var farmAnimals = [ 'Sheep', 'Cow', 'Pig', 'Chicken' ];

-An array starts with `[` (open square bracket) and ends with `]` (close square bracket) and each item in the list is separated with a `,` (comma).
+An array starts and ends with square brackets `[ ]`, and each item in the list is separated with a comma `,`.
 The last item in the list should not have a comma after it.
 Let's do some server console experimentation with arrays.
 Issue the following commands at the server console prompt:

     js var farmAnimals = [ 'Sheep', 'Cow', 'Pig', 'Chicken' ];
     js console.log(farmAnimals);